The lingua franca of documents?

 Comprehensive PDF handouts accompany the training material, and the purchase of the video includes at no extra charge the complete PDF book from which the handouts are derived: another valuable training and development resource.

-The excerpts on YouTube still exist, but the links have been removed from this page in favor of the higher quality of delivery using the online version on Udemy.
+The excerpts on YouTube still exist, but the links have been removed from this page in favor of the higher quality of delivery using the online version on Patience.

 The following lectures online are free to view: